arnfred/Lark/README.md

-# Kind
+# Lark

-> Hello babies.
-Welcome to Earth.
-It's hot in the summer and cold in the winter.
-It's round and wet and crowded.
-On the outside, babies, you've got a hundred years here.
-There's only one rule that I know of, babies-"God damn it, you've got to be kind."

-_Kurt Vonnegut_.

-Kind is a programming language built on top of the [Erlang Virtual Machine (BEAM)](https://stackoverflow.com/questions/16779162/what-kind-of-virtual-machine-is-beam-the-erlang-vm).
+Lark is a programming language built on top of the [Erlang Virtual Machine (BEAM)](https://stackoverflow.com/questions/16779162/what-kind-of-virtual-machine-is-beam-the-erlang-vm).
 It's designed to be _simple to use_, _easy to read_ and provide _powerful static guarantees_.
 My goal with the langauge is to bring the goodness of both functional programming and strong type inference to the BEAM.
 It's inspired by a host of different language features that I've had the pleasure to use over the last two decades:

 * The no-nonsense succint syntax of Haskell
 * The ease of passing around and modifying data structures using Clojure
 * The power of pattern matching in Erlang
 * The expressability of Scala

 The language relies on domain inference to learn the values that a function or variable can take.
 These values can be numbers, strings, relations, ranges or functions.
-Knowing the domain allows Kind to provide static guarantees similar to languages with dependent types, but without having the programmer jump through hoops of formal logic and complex type errors.
+Knowing the domain allows Lark to provide static guarantees similar to languages with dependent types, but without having the programmer jump through hoops of formal logic and complex type errors.

 # Development